chazzka/clanekcathedral/clanek.md

 ## Results and discussion
 We examined six different experiments analyzed by two of the most famous algorithms capable of novelty detection.
+Both algorithms performed reasonably well in our scenarios.

 ## Conclusion